eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol/things/commands/modify/modifythingalternatives.md

 ## Alternative ModifyThing commands

-If you want to copy an Existing policy instead of creating a new one by yourself or reference an existing Policy, you can adjust the ModifyThing command like demonstrated in the following examples.
+If you want to copy an existing Policy instead of creating a new one by yourself or reference an existing Policy, you can adjust the ModifyThing command like demonstrated in the following examples.<br/>
 This only works if a Thing with the given ``thingId`` does not exist, yet.
 If it exists the ``_copyPolicyFrom`` field will be ignored.